-Join us for two short films conceived, animated and narrated by students from the Melbourne Indigenous Transition School, Australia.
+Watch two short films conceived, animated and narrated by students from the Melbourne Indigenous Transition School, Australia.

-By centralising the students' own voices, the stories serve to communicate their cultures, languages, values, interests and histories to a wider audience.
+By centralising the students' own voices, these stories serve to communicate their cultures, languages, values, interests and histories to a wider audience.
 This place-based digital storytelling program is a collaboration between the Melbourne Indigenous Transition School, Swinburne University of Technology and Australian Chamber Orchestra.

 About the creator of these works